-Monetary assets and liabilities denominated in foreign currency are translated into Canadian dollars at the exchange rate prevailing at the balance sheet date.
+Monetary assets and liabilities denominated in foreign currency are translated into Canadian dollars at the exchange rate prevailing at the combined statement of financial position date.
 Non-monetary items are translated at the rate in effect at the time the asset was acquired, or the liability was realized.
 Revenue and expenses are translated at the rate prevailing at the time of the transaction.